MagmaMCNet/MinifyBuilder/README.md

 It should work on any build of Windows 11 (see Windows 10 notes below).
 What is removed: check appPackageNames.txt featureNames.txt sysPackageNames.txt - customize by deleting lines or commenting with "#".
 MS Edge and OneDrive removed conditionally - see sysPackageNames.txt.

-There is also online/live Win10/11 debloater now available: tinier11online.bat
-It runs on your live Windows 10/11 machine.
-It uses the same text files for removing app and sys packages/features.
-But it doesn't remove MS Edge and OneDrive, or tweak TPM.

 ## Before you start
 0. You need working Windows 10 or 11 machine.